mirkin/setups/iosdev.md

 Simple Case, but you can go crazy with them, raw value, associated data, vars and funcs.

+**Nesting**, if your enum were nested in a struct or class then it would be MyClassOrStruct.Suit not Suit.

 ```swift
 enum Suit {
   case clubs